 Minor if: The discrepant solenoid was not installed in the plant and an extent of condition review confirms the discrepant solenoid was not installed in any system in the plant.
 The licensee’s process (last barrier) worked.
 The PD had no effect on the associated cornerstone objectives since no SSC in the plant was impacted.

-MTM if: An extent of condition review revealed that this incorrect model solenoid had already been installed in other trains or systems currently in operation at the plant, thereby adversely impacting the associated cornerstone objectives of ensuring the reliability, capability or availability of an SSC.
+MTM if: An extent of condition review revealed that this incorrect model solenoid had already been installed in other trains or systems currently in operation at the plant, thereby adversely impacting the associated cornerstone objectives of ensuring the reliability, capability, or availability of an SSC.

 Note: If the extent of condition review indicated a systemic problem in the procurement area, each case would need to be evaluated for significance.
-If the discrepant equipment was not installed in the plant, this trend would not be more than minor.
+If the discrepant equipment was not installed in the plant, this trend would not be more than minor as long as other barriers via the licensee’s procurement, work management process, or both still existed to prevent installation of the unqualified material parts into the plant.

 Example 5.d The licensee identified indications on the reactor vessel weld RPV-1 while performing an examination required the ASME Code Section XI.
 The licensee detected indications by ultrasonic examination (UT) to be of acceptable size and returned the reactor vessel weld to service.
 Subsequently, the inspectors identified errors in calibration of the UT examination equipment used by the licensee to size these indications and were concerned that the indications may not be acceptable.